Image

 It's an age-old debate.
 Do you rip a plaster off quickly to get it over and done with, or should you remove it slowly to minimise the pain?
 Some studies have shown that a sudden, sharp shock is the best option rather than drawing it out, with people reporting less pain when the plaster is taken off quickly.

 Though there’s no right or wrong way to do it, use our guide to removing plasters from skin to minimise any pain for you and your children.
+There are also ways to remove the residue left by plasters.
+Learn more here.

 How to remove a plaster from skin without pain